dirkelko/ui5conWorkshop/exercises/ex1/README.md

 # Exercise 1 - Cloning the start project

-In this exercise you'll clone a simple UI5 example application which will be enhanced with ValueHelp capabilities in this workshop.
+In this exercise you'll clone a simple UI5 example application that you enhanced with ValueHelp capabilities in this workshop.

 ## Scenario

-We have to create a part of a facility management application, where the user can select a building out of a list of buildings of a company, located around the world.
+We have to create a part of a facility management application, where the user can select a building from a list of buildings of a company, located around the world.
 The properties of the selected building are displayed.
-The first version requires that the user enters a valid buidling id in the input field.
-The id consists of a three character code for the location and a two digit number.
+The first version requires that the user enters a valid buidling ID in the input field.
+The ID consists of a three-character code for the location and a two-digit number.
 Valid ids are ROT03, WDF01, WDF03, WDF49, BLR08, CPH01 and so on.
 Since hardly anybody can remember all the location codes, we need a reasonable ValueHelp for that input field.

 ## Prerequisites